raspberrypilearning/mission-space-lab-creator-guide/en/step_3.md

 ### Directory structure for your data files

-[cite_start]When your code is run on the ISS, it will be started and stopped by an automated system. [cite: 79] [cite_start]Because of this, you must never use absolute or specific file paths in your code (for example, paths like `/home/pi/Desktop` will cause your program to crash because they do not exist on the flight system). [cite: 78, 207]
+When your code is run on the ISS, it will be started and stopped by an automated system.
+Because of this, you must never use absolute or specific file paths in your code (for example, paths like `/home/pi/Desktop` will cause your program to crash because they do not exist on the flight system).

-[cite_start]To ensure that your logged data and photos end up in the correct directory, you must find the active folder dynamically using the special `__file__` variable alongside the `pathlib` library: [cite: 80, 81, 208]
+To ensure that your logged data and photos end up in the correct directory, you must find the active folder dynamically using the special `__file__` variable alongside the `pathlib` library:

 ```python
 from pathlib import Path